Rosemary Wang

 Rosemary Wang works to bridge the technical and cultural barriers between infrastructure, security, and application development.
 She is fascinated with solving intractable problems as a contributor, public speaker, writer, and advocate of open source infrastructure tools.
 When she is not drawing on whiteboards, Rosemary debugs stacks of various infrastructure systems on her laptop while watering her houseplants.

-books by Rosemary Wang
+books & videos by Rosemary Wang

 Infrastructure as Code, Patterns and Practices